 The Division of Allergy and Clinical Immunology provides comprehensive evaluation, treatment, and education for patients with allergic and immunologic disorders.
-Our division has 16 faculty members who provide inpatient and outpatient care for patients at the University of Michigan hospital and four clinics located in Ann Arbor, Ypsilanti, and Northville.
-Our clinical activity continues to expand, with the upcoming addition of two new multispecialty clinics.
-The first at West Ann Arbor Health Center, with a tentative opening date in fall 2017, and the second at Brighton Health Center, with a tentative opening date in fall 2018.
+Our division has 16 faculty members who provide inpatient and outpatient care for patients at the University of Michigan hospital and four clinics located in Ann Arbor and Northville.
+We just opened the doors to our new clinic at West Ann Arbor Health Center - Parkland Plaza, Michigan Medicine's newest location, that will have a lab, radiology, pharmacy, primary care, and multiple specialties all under one roof.
+Our clinical activity will continue to expand with the upcoming addition of a second new clinic in Brighton, with a tentative opening date in fall 2018.

 The majority of our faculty members are involved in research activities, all with the goal of improving diagnosis and treatment of a wide range of allergic and immunologic conditions.
 In addition to research within the division, many of our faculty also conduct research at the U-M Mary H. Weiser Food Allergy Center which was established to investigate novel areas of research to better understand the causes and to help develop new therapies for food allergies.